Roamer Lithium Ion Batteries Review (My 4 Years Of Use) Are They Worth It?

 I've found the Roamer batteries to offer fantastic value for money.

-Yes, it may cost more to buy than AGM or lead acid batteries, but I think it’s a solid investment for the long run.
+Yes, it may cost slightly more to buy than AGM or lead acid batteries in terms of capacity, but I think it’s a solid investment for the long run.

 They offer so many more cycles, weigh almost 90% less, are half as big, and can charge more efficiently.